cgeils25/Models_From_Scratch/README.md

 # No NumPy someday?
 Because my models only use basic matrix operations via NumPy, I would like to eventually write my own low-level replacement (with an identical API) in either C or Rust which I can substitute in, so that this will truly be "from scratch".

+# Building environment
+I use conda to manage dependencies.
+You can build a suitable package environment for this project with:

+``
+conda create -n models_from_scratch_env --file requirements.txt
+``

+Then, activate the environment with:

+``
+conda activate models_from_scratch_env
+``

 # Testing
 I'll also write unit tests for all models and utility functions using pytest.
-My basic approach for writing these tests is to define use cases which I know to be mathematically true (ex. a singular matrix has a condition number of infinity / Nan), and then check that my code satisfies them.
+My basic approach for writing these tests is to define use cases *which I know to be mathematically true* (ex. a singular matrix has a condition number of infinity / Nan), and then check that my code satisfies them.

+Unit tests can be run with:

+``
+pytest
+``

 # Project Structure

-You can see how I've applied each model to real and toy datasets along with their respective READMEs in 'notebooks_and_readmes'.
-The source code for models can be seen in 'models', and their corresponding unit tests can be found in 'tests'.
-For tests, the structure will mirror the structure of the project as a whole (ex. the unit tests for models are found in tests/models).
+- `models/`: source code for all models
+- `notebooks_and_readmes/`: notebooks applying models to toy and real datasets along with associated READMEs explaining the math/theory/my implementation.
+  - `gaussian_naive_bayes/`: Used gaussian naive bayes model to <u>classify breast cancer as benign vs malignant</u> and <u>credit card charges as fraudulent vs valid</u>
+  - `linear_regression/`: linear regression model *and* principal component analysis.
+Used them together to predict <u> ground state molecular energies based on intermolecular Coulomb repulsion operators</u>
+  - `logistic_regression/`: Used logistic regression model to <u>classify patients as diabetic vs non-diabetic</u>
+  - `support_vector_machine/`: Used a linear support vectors machine (implemented with sequential minimal optimization) to <u>detect credit card users at risk of default</u>
+- `tests/`: unit tests.
+Structure of test directories mirrors structure of project as a whole
+- `utils/`: extra data and visualization utility functions